 Let’s Begin With A Brand Strategy

 First off, the client receives a comprehensive questionnaire that goes over the client’s business, audience and ethos, just to name a few.
 To give you an idea, my questionnaire contains a minimum of 30 questions in order to get to know my client.
 This questionnaire serves as the foundation of the project, much like the foundation of a house.
-It’s normal that the designer and client spends time on this step in order to get to know each other.
+It’s normal that the designer and client spend time on this step in order to get to know each other.
 After all, this is a collaborative process.
-After the questionnaire and initial meeting, the designer gets to work on drafting up a brand strategy.
+After the questionnaire and initial meeting, the designer gets to work on drafting a brand strategy.
 This document includes a summary of the questionnaire answers, meeting insights, moodboard and colour scheme.
 The Brand Strategy serves as a base so that the designer and the client are aligned on the direction of the brand.

 What You Get AKA The Deliverables

 ‘Do I get only one logo?’
 Yes, however, your brand is not a just logo.
 The logo is one of the touchpoints of your brand.
 Although the logo is the most recognizable, it’s not the only element that makes up the brand.
 The client will receive a Concept Presentation document that contains the following brand elements with explanations:

 – Primary logo: The main logo used in most situations.